Quackerona/Project-C.U.A/README.md

 ![logo](https://github.com/Quackerona/Project-C.U.A/assets/97374920/20cd975b-2e48-4480-97ec-414ae764c85b)

-## Project C.U.A is an engine for Friday Night Funkin, but completely rewritten to the Godot game engine.
+## Project C.U.A is an engine for Friday Night Funkin', but completely rewritten to the Godot game engine.

 # Features:
-- _**A completely reworked engine, designed specifically for optimization and ease(?).**_
+- _**A completely reworked engine, designed specifically for optimization and customizability.**_
 - _**Custom menus.**_
 - _**Rebindable inputs.**_
 - _**Alot more!**_